Critical Risk →

 Can I rate-limit calendar_v3_delete_event? +

 Yes.
-Add a rate_limit block to the calendar_v3_delete_event rule in your Intercept policy.
+Add a rate_limit block to the calendar_v3_delete_event rule in your PolicyLayer policy.
 For example, setting max: 10 and window: 60 limits the tool to 10 calls per minute.
 Rate limits are tracked per agent session and reset automatically.

 How do I block calendar_v3_delete_event completely? +

-Set action: deny in the Intercept policy for calendar_v3_delete_event.
+Set action: deny in the PolicyLayer policy for calendar_v3_delete_event.
 The AI agent will receive a policy violation error and cannot call the tool.
 You can also include a reason field to explain why the tool is blocked.

 What MCP server provides calendar_v3_delete_event? +

-Enforce policies on Google Calendar and Meet
+Enforce policy on every Google Calendar and Meet tool call.

 // GET IN TOUCH